Edmund Kean: Private life

 Kean's lifestyle became a hindrance to his career.
-As a result of his relationship with Charlotte Cox, the wife of a London city alderman, Kean was sued by Mr Cox for damages for criminal conversation (adultery).
+As a result of his relationship with Charlotte Cox, the wife of a City of London alderman, Kean was sued by Mr. Cox for damages for criminal conversation (adultery).
 Damages of £800 were awarded against him by a jury that had deliberated for just 10 minutes.
 The Times launched a violent attack on him.
 The adverse decision in the criminal conversation case of Cox v.
-Kean on 17 January 1825 caused his wife to leave him, and aroused against him such bitter feeling that he was booed and pelted with fruit when he re-appeared at Drury Lane and nearly compelled him to retire permanently into private life.
+Kean on 17 January 1825 caused his wife to leave him, and aroused against him such bitter feeling that he was booed and pelted with fruit when he re-appeared at Drury Lane, nearly compelling him to retire permanently into private life.
 For many years, he lived at Keydell House, Horndean.
+He also used Walnut Tree Cottage as his residence in the Middlesex village of North End, much closer to London.

 Second American visit

 A second visit to America in 1825 was largely a repetition of the persecution which he had suffered in England.
-Some cities showed him a spirit of charity; many audiences subjected him to insults and even violence.
+Some cities showed him a spirit of charity, but many audiences subjected him to insults and even violence.
 In Quebec City, he was much impressed with the kindness of some Huron Indians who attended his performances, and he was purportedly made an honorary chief of the tribe, receiving the name Alanienouidet.
 Kean's last appearance in New York was on 5 December 1826 in Richard III, the role in which he was first seen in America.